clorenz/jweatherflux/README.md

     cd docker
     docker-compose up

-(If the docker setup cannot start, because the `weatherflux` container is still missing, just comment it out in `docker-compose.yml`)
+(If the docker setup cannot start, because the `jweatherflux` container is still missing, just comment it out in `docker-compose.yml`)

 Since Grafana cannot work out of the box with Influx2 buckets, which don't belong